height. Unsure of your cervix height? Use our measurement guide, here!

-Unlike our regular Hello Cup, the Hello Low Cervix Cup does not have a toggle at the base.
+- Unlike our regular Hello Cups, the Hello Low Cervix Menstrual Cup does not have a toggle at the base.
 This is because people with a low cervix have a shorter vaginal canal, so they may find the toggle exposed, or uncomfortable.
-Instead, Hello Low Cervix Cups have a rounded base which is thickened – allowing for easy removal.
+Instead, Hello Low Cervix Cups have a rounded base that is thickened – allowing for easy removal.

-- Our Hello Low Cervix Cup comes in two sizes – S/M(Small/Medium) and L(Large)
+- Our Hello Low Cervix Menstrual Cup comes in two sizes – M and L (for 'Lovely').

-The Hello Cup is a complete game changer when it comes to your period.
+The Hello Cup Low Cervix menstrual cup is a complete game changer when it comes to your period.

 - Reusable for years